ethersphere/swarm/network/README.md

  `suggestPeerInBin` with the new one.

  ### Further improvements
- Instead of the size of a gap, maybe it could be more interesting to see the ration between size and number of current peers serving that gap.
+ Instead of the size of a gap, maybe it could be more interesting to see the ratio between size and number of current peers serving that gap.
 If we have `n` current peers that are equidistant to a particular gap of size `s`, the load of each of these peers will be on average `s/n`.
 We can define a gap's `temperature` as that number `s/n`.
 When looking for new peers to connect, instead of looking for